dylancraven/blogdown_site/content/research.md

 ![bla](/images/experiment2.png)
 _Greenhouse experiment testing the impacts of functional diversity on belowground ecosystem functioning (Leipzig, Germany)._

-## Resilience of tropical and temperate secondary forests in human-dominated landscapes
+## Resilience of tropical and temperate secondary forests

 Secondary forests dominate large areas of tropical and temperate regions and have considerable potential to mitigate climate change via carbon sequestration and to act as a source of biodiversity.
 Therefore, it is critical to understand how biodiversity and biodiversity-dependent ecosystem functions recover in secondary forests following land abandonment.
 Within the Agua Salud Project in **Panama**, I leverage time series data across an extensive network of forest plots to explore the consequences of biodiversity change on ecosystem functioning.
 In **Chile**, I collaborate with Christian Salas and Cynnamon Dobbs (U. Mayor) to examine the relationships between multiple facets of biodiversity and ecosystem functioning across climatic gradients in human-impacted landscapes.